 Pending and future litigation could materially affect our relationships with pharmaceutical manufacturers or subject us to significant monetary damages.
 Since 1993, retail pharmacies have filed over 100 separate lawsuits against pharmaceutical manufacturers, wholesalers and certain PBMs, challenging brand name drug pricing practices under various state and federal antitrust laws.
-The plaintiffs alleged, among other things, that the manufacturers had offered, and certain PBMs had knowingly accepted, discounts and rebates on purchases of brand name prescription drugs that violated the Federal Sherman Act and the Federal Robinson-Patman Act.
-Some manufacturers settled certain of these actions, including a Sherman Act case brought on behalf of a nationwide class of retail pharmacies.
+The plaintiffs alleged, among other things, that the manufacturers had offered, and certain PBMs had knowingly accepted, discounts and rebates on purchases of brand name prescription drugs that in violation of federal laws that generally prohibit the granting of discounts, rebates, allowances or advertising service charges to certain purchasers in order to destroy competition or eliminate a competitor.
+Some manufacturers settled certain of these actions, including a case brought on behalf of a nationwide class of retail pharmacies.
 The class action settlements generally provided for commitments by the manufacturers in their discounting practices to retail pharmacies.
-The defendants who did not settle won the

-Sherman Act class action on a directed verdict.
+The defendants who did not settle won the class action on a directed verdict.
 With respect to the cases filed by plaintiffs who opted out of the class action, some drug manufacturers have settled certain of these actions, but such settlements are not part of the public record.
-The Robinson-Patman Act cases are still pending.
+Some of these cases are still pending.